 - Step 1 Install the software first: either your CED application or the CED 1401 installation CD.
-CED software currently runs on Windows XP, Vista, Windows 7, or Windows 8.
-If you have an earlier version of Windows, it will need to be upgraded

-- Step 2 Set up your hardware:

-- Power-up the computer and the Power1401

-- Connect the USB data cable

-- USB hardware is recognized and correct driver located automatically.
+CED software currently runs on the 32-bit or 64-bit version of Windows XP or later.
+If you have an earlier version of Windows, it will need to be upgraded - Step 2 Set up your hardware: - Power-up the computer and the Power1401 - Connect the USB data cable.
+The cable supplied, labelled 'CED', is shielded and guaranteed for full-speed data transfer.
+Off-the-shelf items MAY WELL NOT WORK - USB hardware is recognized and correct driver located automatically.
 On some versions of Windows, the device driver has to be approved by the user, which requires various OK boxes to be clicked